St Stephen's Update

 Please Continue Your Financial Support

-The suspension of public Masses have seriously impacted our weekly collections.
+The restrictions on public Masses have seriously impacted our weekly collections.
 Like most parishes, 90% of our revenue comes from the generous support of our faith community.
 This generosity supports the many ministries of the church as well as maintenance of the building and grounds, utilities, insurance, and payroll.
 Please remember our parish in your prayers and by making your regular donation.
 You may donate through the mail or

 via electronic giving by